 - Budget-conscious organizations: a full year of Pin’s AI sourcing costs less than the expense reimbursement on a single retained search

-Many companies are discovering a hybrid approach works well.
-They use AI sourcing like Pin for VP and director-level executive hires, then engage a retained firm for the occasional CEO or board seat where stakes and confidentiality demand it.
-When a single retained search costs $80K-$150K+ and Pin's annual subscription tops out at $2,988/year, the math speaks for itself.
-For more context on how these costs add up, see our cost-per-hire benchmarks guide.
+Many organizations are discovering a hybrid approach works well.
+They use AI sourcing like Pin for VP and director-level executive hires through dedicated executive search software, then engage a retained practice for the occasional CEO or directorship where stakes and confidentiality demand it.
+When a single retained search costs $80K-$150K+ and Pin’s annual subscription tops out at $2,988/year, the math speaks for itself.

 Frequently Asked Questions